mhvk/baseband-tasks/docs/index.rst

 Tasks
 =====

-At the core of Scintillometry is a collection of "tasks", filehandle-like classes that can be linked together into a data reduction pipeline.
+At the core of Baseband-tasks is a collection of "tasks", filehandle-like classes that can be linked together into a data reduction pipeline.

 .. toctree::